 8. It has a lot of steps to get to the top.

 It was the tallest structure in France until the construction of a military transmitter in the town of Saissac in 1973.
-There are 1665 steps from bottom to top.
+With several staircases, there are 1665 steps from bottom to the top floor.

 9. It has 5 elevators.

 If 1665 steps seems like too much walking for you, there are 5 elevators from the ground esplanade to second floor along with several sets of stairs, and another two elevators from second floor to the top of the tower.

 The Eiffel Tower was supposed to be purely “Made in France” until the engineers discovered that the only elevators using hydraulic technology to go up and down the sloping sides, were from the U.S.A.
 In order to solve this paperwork problem, they simply made the Otis Brothers honorary French citizens.

 10. It has an apartment at the top

 Location, location, location.
 If you are looking for an apartment with a view on the west side of the city, this is it.
 Gustave Eiffel built himself an apartment at the top of the Tower, though it is not really one he lived in for any period of time.